From Redshift to Real Space: Combining Linear Theory With Neural Networks

-The one-point PDFs of the three reconstructed halo density fields are shown in Fig.~\ref{fig:density_pdfs}, alongside the true distribution for comparison, using both log-log (upper panel) and lin-log (lower panel) scales to better highlight the differences.
+The one-point PDFs of the three reconstructed halo density fields are shown in Fig.~\ref{fig:density_pdfs}, alongside the true distribution for comparison, plotted in a lin-log scale to better highlight the differences.
 The color scheme follows that used in the previous plots.
+As a comparison, we plot in orange the PDF of the redshift space density field normalized by its mean value.
 The results confirm the qualitative analysis from the scatter plot, indicating that the LT method (grey curves) systematically overestimates the absolute amplitude of the reconstructed density in both high- and low-density regions.
 As a consequence, it also distorts the evaluation of the halo density when it is close to the cosmic mean.

 In contrast, the NN reconstruction (blue) systematically assigns a density close to the mean in regions that are actually underdense, as the NN reconstruction is the mean posterior estimate of true fields given the observed field, and this approaches the mean field when there is no signal (tracers).